Ohhh yes. Vegan cake batter blondies. It can be done.

 - 1 box white or yellow cake mix (I used Duncan Hines French vanilla, which is vegan)

-- 3 tablespoons sprinkles (optional; look for brands that don't use confectioner's glaze, which isn't vegan)
+- 3 tbsp sprinkles (optional; look for brands that don't use confectioner's glaze, which isn't vegan)

-- 3 tablespoons aquafaba (I used the liquid from a can of chickpeas)
+- 3 tbsp aquafaba (I used the liquid from a can of chickpeas)

-- ¼ cup + 1 tablespoon nondairy milk, plus more as needed (I used soy milk)
+- 5 tbsp plain, unsweetened non-dairy milk plus more as needed (I used soy milk)

 Adapted from Girl Meets Life.